CageEye/archive-sealab-international-website/src/pages/solutions/land-based-fish-farming.md

   label: For a sustainable future
   sideImage: /img/landbased-icon.png
 featureSection:
-  heading: SEALAB delivers surveillance and analysis systems for the aquaculture
+  heading: Surveillance and analysis systems for the aquaculture industry
-    industry
-  description: "Several years of experience within sea based aquaculture has made
-    us ready to supply the land based industry the following quality products:"
+  description: "SEALAB supplies the aquaculture industry with the following
+    quality products:"
   features:
     - Complete surveillance systems
     - SEALAB Dashboard